imprint

 Value: 188=h26c1Ktha7fCQTx8rXgLyATyITJ121221900-5

-Purpose: NID is used by Google to adapt advertisements to your Google search.
-With the help of the cookie, Google “remembers” your most frequently entered search queries or your previous interaction with advertisements.
-So you always get tailor-made advertisements.
+Intended use: NID is used by Google to customize advertisements to your Google searches.
+With the help of the cookie, Google “remembers” your most frequently entered search queries or your previous interaction with ads.
+So you always get customized ads.
 The cookie contains a unique ID that Google uses to collect your personal settings for advertising purposes.

 Expiry date: after 6 months

-Note: We cannot guarantee that the data stored is complete.
+Note: We cannot guarantee the completeness of the stored data.
 Changes can never be ruled out, especially when using cookies.
-In order to identify the NID cookie, a separate test page was created, where only Google Maps was integrated.
+In order to identify the NID cookie, a separate test page was created where only Google Maps was integrated.

 How long and where will the data be stored?

-The Google servers are located in data centers all over the world.
-Most of the servers are located in America, however.
-For this reason, your data is also increasingly stored in the USA.
+Google servers are located in data centers all over the world.
+However, most of the servers are located in America.
+For this reason, your data is increasingly stored in the USA.
 Here you can read exactly where the Google data centers are located: https://www.google.com/about/datacenters/inside/locations/?hl=de

-Google distributes the data on various data carriers.
+Google distributes the data on different data carriers.
 This means that the data can be accessed more quickly and is better protected against any attempts at manipulation.
 Each data center also has special emergency programs.
-If, for example, there are problems with the Google hardware or a natural disaster paralyzes the servers, the data will still remain protected, almost certainly.
+If, for example, there are problems with the Google hardware or a natural disaster paralyzes the servers, the data is almost certainly still protected.

-Google stores some data for a specified period of time.
-For other data, Google only offers the option of manually deleting them.
-The company also anonymizes information (such as advertising data) in server logs by storing part of the IP address and cookie information according to 9 and 18 respectively Months clears.
+Google stores some data for a fixed period of time.
+For other data, Google only offers the option of deleting it manually.
+Furthermore, the company also anonymizes information (such as advertising data) in server logs by deleting part of the IP address and cookie information after 9 and 18 months respectively. months respectively.

 How can I delete my data or prevent data storage?

 You can also deactivate, delete or manage individual cookies in your browser.
-Depending on which browser you are using, this always works a little differently.
-The following instructions show how to manage cookies in your browser:
+Depending on which browser you use, this always works slightly differently.
+The following instructions show you how to manage cookies in your browser:

 Chrome: Delete, activate and manage cookies in Chrome